Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation

 We note that the topological charge can take a half-integer value in the presence of the magnetic Wilson loop\footnote{Due to the half-integer valued Pontryagin square, the periodicity of $\theta$ is essentially $4\pi$ rather than $2\pi$.
 This is consistent with the level of the lattice Chern-Simons theory being quantized as an even number rather than an integer \cite{Jacobson:2023cmr, Jacobson:2024hov, Chen:2019mjw, Xu:2024hyo, Peng:2025nfa, Eliezer:1991qh}.}.
 By shifting $\theta$, the non-trivial Pontyagin square yields to properties analogous to those of the non-spin Maxwell theory \cite{Ang:2019txy, Kan:2024fuu}\footnote{The non-spin Maxwell theory is a Maxwell theory on the non-spin oriented manifold.
-On the non-spin manifold, the $\theta$-term becomes a half-integer, and the periodicity for $\theta$ changes to $4\pi$ due to its second Stiefel–Whitney class $w_2$.
+On the non-spin manifold, the $\theta$-term becomes half-integer, and the periodicity for $\theta$ changes to $4\pi$ due to its second Stiefel–Whitney class $w_2$.
 Here, we can assign $w_2$ as a $\mathbb{Z}_2$ valued $2$-form gauge field of electric and magnetic $1$-form symmetry.
 There are four ways to turn on the background field, which corresponds to four theories.
-The topological nature of them are different from each other: the three theories are interchangeable in $\mathrm{SL}(2,\mathbb{Z})$ transformation, while the remaining one is invariant.
-Although the three is anomaly-free, the remaining one exhibits a pure gravitational anomaly \cite{Thorngren:2014pza, Wang:2013zja, Wang:2018qoy,Kravec:2014aza}. }.
+The topological nature of them are different from each other: three theories are interchangeable in $\mathrm{SL}(2,\mathbb{Z})$ transformation, while the remaining one is invariant.
+Although the three are anomaly-free, the remaining one exhibits a pure gravitational anomaly \cite{Thorngren:2014pza, Wang:2013zja, Wang:2018qoy,Kravec:2014aza}. }.
 We discover that the dyonic Wilson loop acquires non-trivial sign factors under the $\mathcal{S}$ and $\mathcal{T}$-transformations, and three types of Wilson loop operators are interposed.

 The paper is organized as follows.
-In Sec.~\ref{sec: review}, we briefly review the Maxwell theory in the modified Villain formulation, and prove the existence of the $\mathcal{S}$-duality in the absence of the monopole.
-This proof is prepared so that it can be immediately extended to the case where the monopole exists.
+In Sec.~\ref{sec: review}, we briefly review the Maxwell theory in the modified Villain formulation, and prove the existence of the $\mathcal{S}$-duality in the absence of monopoles.
+This proof is prepared so that it can be immediately extended to the case with the monopoles.
 In Sec.~\ref{sec: dyon}, we delve into the $\mathrm{SL}(2,\mathbb{Z})$-structure of the dyonic Wilson loop.
 Finally, we conclude this work in Sec.~\ref{sec: conclusion}.